quadbio/Pando/README.md

 ## More

-Pando is actively being developed, an API reference and more vignettes are coming soon, stay tuned!
+Pando is still in it's early stages and we are actively developing it.
+An API reference and more vignettes are coming soon, stay tuned!